 AMBIENT SOUND.
 The all-encompassing sound at a given location, usually a composite of sounds from many sources near and far.
-For the purpose of this ordinance, the "ambient sound level" shall mean the quietest of ten 10-second average sound levels measured when there are no nearby or distinctly audible sound sources (e.g., dogs, or jets).
-Daytime ambient measurements should be made during midmorning weekday hours, while nighttime measurements should be made after midnight.
+For the purpose of this chapter, the AMBIENT SOUND LEVEL shall mean the quietest of ten ten-second average sound levels measured when there are no nearby or distinctly audible sound sources (e.g., dogs, or jets).
+Daytime ambient measurements should be made during mid-morning weekday hours, while nighttime measurements should be made after midnight.